sans-blue-team/DeepBlueCLI/README.md

 See: https://www.fireeye.com/blog/threat-research/2016/02/greater_visibilityt.html

-To get the PowerShell commandline (and not just script block), add the following to \Windows\System32\WindowsPowerShell\v1.0\profile.ps1
+To get the PowerShell commandline (and not just script block) on Windows 7 through Windows 8.1, add the following to \Windows\System32\WindowsPowerShell\v1.0\profile.ps1
 ```
 $LogCommandHealthEvent = $true
 $LogCommandLifecycleEvent = $true